f-julie/bd-lists-ata-string-builder/README.md

 There are unit tests in the class `ATAStringBuilderExtensionTwoTests` so that you can validate the code you have written.
-You can run these from IntelliJ or using the rde workflow:
+You can run these from IntelliJ or using the Gradle command:

-`lists-string-builder-extension-two`
+`./gradlew -q clean :test --tests com.amazon.ata.lists.stringbuilder.ATAStringBuilderExtensionTwoTest`

 ### Commit & Push